 At North Shore Health Centers in Indiana, we provide affordable, high quality prenatal care for pregnant women.
 This type of care is absolutely necessary if you want to stay healthy and make sure your baby is safe at all times.
 Prenatal visits can help prevent complications in pregnancy and inform you about important steps you should take to protect yourself and your baby.

-Prenatal visits typically include a physical exam, weight check and urine sample.
+Prenatal care starts with a FREE pregnancy test and once pregnancy is confirmed, prenatal visits typically include a physical exam, weight check and urine sample.
 Depending on the stage of your pregnancy, health care providers may also do blood tests and ultrasounds.
 These visits will also include discussions about the health of you and your infant, as well as addressing any questions about the pregnancy.

 If you aren’t pregnant, but you plan to try and conceive, you can take the following steps to promote a healthy pregnancy and birth: